marcus7288/evangel-student-tools/docs/user-guide.md

 - Updates as you fill out sections

 ### Export to Google Docs
-- Creates formatted document ready for submission
+- Creates a formatted document ready for submission
-- Copy text and paste into new Google Doc
+- Copy text and paste into a new Google Doc
 - Maintains formatting and structure
 - Includes all your responses